-The U.S. Department of Energy is committed to the cleanup of sites that were once part of the Nation's nuclear weapons complex.
-Several of these sites are located close or adjacent to sovereign Tribal nations and impact Indian lands and/or resources.
-Consistent with the Department's American Indian and Alaska Natives Tribal Government Policy, the Office of Environmental Management maintains cooperative agreements with Tribal nations to enhance their involvement in cleanup decisions while protecting relevant tribal rights and resources.
+The U.S. Department of Energy (DOE) is committed to the cleanup of sites that were once part of the nation's nuclear weapons complex.
+Several of these sites are located close or adjacent to sovereign tribal nations and impact Indian lands and/or resources.
+Consistent with the Department's American Indian and Alaska Natives Tribal Government Policy, the Office of Environmental Management maintains cooperative agreements with tribal nations to enhance their involvement in cleanup decisions while protecting relevant tribal rights and resources.

 EM’s Richland Operations Office coordinated a project management training with its contractor Mission Support Alliance, PNNL, the Nez Perce Tribe,...Learn More

 LAS VEGAS – EM officials recently discussed business opportunities for Native American-owned companies within EM's cleanup program at the 2017...Learn More

 ALBUQUERQUE, N.M. – EM is helping create a new nationwide initiative to engage Native American youth in science, technology, engineering and...Learn More